chrisdrifte/chrisdrifte/README.md

 - **Top Skills:** `TypeScript, React, NextJS (app router), Node.js, Storybook, Jest, NX, Figma, Sentry, GCP/AWS/Azure`
 - **Hacking around in:** `React Native, Python, Solidity, PHP, SQL, GraphQL, Bash, Github Actions`

+## Recommendations

+### Michael Batschon
+#### Team Lead Digital Product Manager, Bike24

+> Even in complex environments, Chris always strives for the best possible technical implementation with the greatest long-term viability.
+He's incredibly engaged, even far beyond his specific scope of responsibilities.
+Chris is always seeking knowledge, opportunities for exchange, and ways to collaborate.
+For him, team boundaries are merely imaginary.
+With his motivation and drive, he inspires everyone around him.
+Because he has also gained extensive professional experience as a consultant, he brings this wonderful mindset — that of a sympathetic listener and analyst, problem-solver, and mentor.

+### David Malott
+#### Founder & CEO, SpaceFactory

+> I've had the privilege of working with Chris for the past six years, and during this time, I've been consistently impressed with his strong technical competency and work ethic.
+Chris has been a trusted partner for us on a multitude of projects—from crafting our company website to cloud deployment of our robotic 3D printing software and explorations in the Metaverse.
+>
+> For any organization seeking a senior developer, Chris is a tremendous asset.
+He brings a unique blend of technical and interpersonal skills that is rare to find.
+I wholeheartedly recommend Chris and am confident that he will exceed any expectations set before him.

+### Hasan Chaaban
+#### Director, KOLAPS

+> We have worked with Chris for a while before he joined our team.
+At each step of the way, Chris showed a level of responsibility and initiative that is rarely encountered.
+He is meticulous and technically highly capable.
+He was also always able to cover any know-how gaps he might have by acquiring knowledge and understanding very rapidly.
+His sharp intellect and sense of humor are also a great addition to any team.

 ## Projects

 ### [Bike24 2025 Rebrand](https://bike24.com)